 - 2-3 sprigs fresh thyme or 1/2 teaspoon dried thyme

 - Preheat oven to 400 degrees.

-- Lay out a sheet of parchment paper large enough for the salmon and with room to be able to fold fold and enclose.
+- Lay out two sheet of parchment paper cut large enough to house the salmon and with room to be able to crimp enges and enclose.

 - Place each piece of salmon in the center a sheet of parchment paper.
 Sprinkle with chile powder, salt and pepper and a pinch or two of orange zest.